kunal-93/Airbnb-App/README.md

 Airbnb-App
 ========

-This web is inspired from Airbnb Web application and aims to implement its the features.
+This web app is inspired from Airbnb Web application and aims to implement its the features.

 Features
 --------